Magnolia blossom in Zagreb

 Route map: London to Zagreb, Bled, Split, Rijeka by train

 Take a morning Eurostar to Paris, a 320 km/h (199 mph) double-deck TGV train to Stuttgart, then the excellent Croatian sleeper train overnight to Zagreb, arriving next morning.
-Or take Eurostar & TGV Duplex to Munich, stay overnight in a local hotel, then take a wonderful scenic ride through the mountains across Austria, into Slovenia and along the pretty River Sava to Zagreb.
+Or take Eurostar & TGV Duplex to Munich, stay overnight, then take a scenic ride through the Austrian mountains to Slovenia and along the pretty River Sava to Zagreb.
 It's safe, civilised, comfortable & affordable and unlike a flight, a memorable travel experience.
-This page is a guide to booking train travel to Croatia, with train times, fares & how to buy tickets...
+This page explains how to travel to Croatia by train, with times, fares & how to buy tickets.

 small bullet point London to Zagreb